Environmental Education Programs for Families

 Please note that Honeyfest 2020 has been canceled due to the ongoing effects of COVID-19.
 We look forward to seeing everyone next year on Saturday, September 18, 2021!

 Some of our upcoming programs are highlighted below.
 You can view our entire program offering in the seasonal PlayKettering Activities Guide.

-Spring is springing and so should you!
 Children (and grown-ups) should head outside EVERY day and breathe in some fresh air.
 Make it a part of your day to spend at least 15-20 minutes outdoors.
 Studies have shown that taking some time in nature can increase brain function as well as creativity.
 It also helps us sleep better, boosts the immune system, reduces stress levels and puts us in a happy mood.
 If all of that isn’t enough, research shows that, through outdoor exploration, children become inventive, imaginative and more in touch with their senses.

 Here are a few fun and educational activities to get you started.
 Feel free to modify these or come up with your own!

 *When you visit a park, we strongly encourage you to practice social distancing as recommended by the CDC.

 1. Take an Animal Home Hike: Search for animal homes in deciduous trees (the trees that drop their leaves).
 Nests and holes should be more visible now.
 Look for tracks in the mud.

 2. Make Pine Cone Bird Feeders: Make a bird feeder from a found pinecone, cover it with peanut butter or shortening, and roll it in birdseed.
 Place the pinecone on a window ledge for observation or in the crook of a tree.

 Blend one part peanut butter (or suet, if available) with five parts corn meal and pack the mixture into the crevices of a large pinecone.
 This Audubon-approved, all-season mixture will attract woodpeckers, chickadees, titmice, and warblers.